 - Broadley Hugh T. Flemish Painting in the National Gallery of Art (Booklet no. 5 in Ten Schools of Painting in the National Gallery of Art, Washington, DC).
 Washington, 1960: 8, 32-33, color repro.

 - The National Gallery of Art and Its Collections.
 Foreword by Perry B. Cott and notes by Otto Stelzer.
 National Gallery of Art, Washington (undated, 1960s): 6.

 - Denis, Valentin.
 All the Paintings of Pieter Bruegel.
 New York, 1961: 45.

-- Seymour, Charles.
+- Walker, John, Guy Emerson, and Charles Seymour.
 Art Treasures for America: An Anthology of Paintings & Sculpture in the Samuel H. Kress Collection.
 London, 1961: 92, repro. pl.
 84, color repro. pl.
-85
+85.

 - Cairns, Huntington, and John Walker, eds., Treasures from the National Gallery of Art, New York, 1962: 76, color repro.

 - Puyvelde, Leo van.
 La peinture flamande au siècle de Bosch et Breughel.
 Paris, 1962: 118, 132, pl.
 40.

 - Walker, John.
 National Gallery of Art, Washington, D.C.
 New York, 1963 (reprinted 1964 in French, German, and Spanish): 128, repro.
 129.

 - Summary Catalogue of European Paintings and Sculpture.
 National Gallery of Art, Washington, 1965: 21, as by Pieter Bruegel, the Elder.